 "The union of an enduring Ultimate Gray with the vibrant yellow Illuminating expresses a message of positivity supported by fortitude," says Leatrice Eiseman, Executive Director of the Pantone Color Institute.
 "Practical and rock-solid but at the same time warming and optimistic, this is a color combination that gives us resilience and hope.
 We need to feel encouraged and uplifted; this is essential to the human spirit."

 Choosing a grounding gray shade paired with a bright cheery yellow conveys "a message of strength and hopefulness that is both enduring and uplifting," according to Pantone.

-This is the first time since 2016 that Pantone has crowned two shades as the ultimate Color of the Year, but Eiseman explains that choosing a pair of independent colors is a way to reflect what is happening around the world.
-Particularly this year, when so many lives have been upturned by the Covid-19 pandemic.
+This is the first time since 2016 that Pantone has crowned two shades as the ultimate Color of the Year, but Eiseman explains that choosing a pair of independent colors is a way to reflect what is happening around the world—particularly when so many lives have been upturned by the COVID-19 pandemic.

 “The selection of two independent colors highlights how different elements come together to express a message of strength and hopefulness that is both enduring and uplifting, conveying the idea that it’s not about one color or one person, it’s about more than one," Eiseman says.